 6.2H.1 General

 This clause specifies how NWDAF as a VFL server can register and also discover other NWDAFs and/or AFs via NRF.
+Also, this clause specifies how the preparation (including sample alignment), training, and interference procedures can be performed in the following scenarios:

+- AF-initiated VFL between AF and NWDAF(s) within a single PLMN.

+- NWDAF-initiated VFL among NWDAFs or AF and NWDAF(s) within a single PLMN.

 6.2H.2 Procedures